AkahayKumarS/Tailor-s-Database-Management-System/tailor-database/README.md

 ### Contact

-For questions or feedback, please reach out to us at abhiksalian0728@gmail.com
+For questions or feedback, please reach out to us at akshaykumars9108@gmail.com

 ### Contributors

 - @Abhik Salian
-- @Akash Acharya
-- @Chirag
+- @Akshaya Kumar S